EtlamGit/EasyGrblSetup/README.md

 ## License
 * You are free to use this software for private purpose.
-* I guaranty for nothing: functionality, physical damage, injury or harm you may take.
+* I guarantee for nothing: functionality, physical damage, injury or harm you may take.
 * In case you want to use this software in commercial environment, contact me.
 * Redistribution of code is not permitted.